Hughes Network Systems: Satellite services

-Hughes satellite backhaul of cellular service extends 4G/LTE service to remote and rural areas around the world, specifically where conventional backhaul is difficult or costly due to geography and terrain.
+Hughes satellite backhaul of cellular service extended 4G/LTE service to remote and rural areas around the world, specifically where conventional backhaul was difficult or costly due to geography and terrain.

-Hughes cellular backhaul applications include a 4G/LTE optimization capability that yields up to 60 percent bandwidth savings.
+Hughes cellular backhaul applications included a 4G/LTE optimization capability that yielded up to 60 percent bandwidth savings.

 HughesNet

-Hughes Network Systems operates a satellite-based high-speed broadband internet service under the brand HughesNet.
-As of 2018, Hughes controls 69% of the market for residential satellite-based internet connections, which are mostly used by rural customers out-of-reach of wired infrastructure.
-Hughes also markets its services to government, business, and military.
+Hughes Network Systems operated a satellite-based high-speed broadband internet service under the brand HughesNet from 1996 to 2026.
 HughesNet was originally launched in 1996 as a satellite Internet service for consumers and small businesses under the name DirecPC (using the same branding format as the satellite broadcast service DirecTV, which was under common ownership at the time) and was renamed Direcway in May 2002.
 On March 27, 2006, two years after DirecTV split off from Hughes in 2005, it was renamed HughesNet.
 In 2012, Hughes introduced its first offering of broadband satellite Internet.
-In March 2017, Hughes became the first satellite-based internet service provider to meet the Federal Communications Commission's definition of "broadband" with HughesNet Gen5, following the launch of the EchoStar XVII and XIX high-throughput satellites.

 In 2016, Hughes expanded HughesNet into Brazil, marking its first international expansion of the service.
 It expanded into Colombia in September 2017, into Peru in October 2018, into Ecuador in December 2018, and into Mexico and Chile in 2019.

-The FCC Measuring Broadband America report ranked HughesNet number one among all internet service providers for meeting or exceeding advertised download speeds for four years in a row from 2014 through 2017.
-For three out of four years (2014, 2015 and 2017), HughesNet ranked number one for meeting or exceeding both download and upload advertised speeds.
-HughesNet was named the Best Rural Internet Provider of 2022 and Best Satellite Internet Provider of 2022 by U.S. News & World Report 360 Reviews.

 The long distance to the geosynchronous orbit used by HughesNet increases latency to over 600 ms, over 10 times more than terrestrial or low Earth orbit systems like Starlink, rendering it much less competitive for applications like videoconferencing and video gaming.

 Managed network services

-Hughes offers managed network services for distributed enterprise businesses and government organizations.
+Hughes offered managed network services for distributed enterprise businesses and government organizations.
 Its HughesON managed services include SD-WAN, Wi-Fi and location analytics and cloud-based digital signage and employee training.